Country Action List (CAL)

 - it is no longer subject to biosecurity control.

 If your cargo is imported from a CAL country or port, make sure you check the status of your cargo with the relevant stevedore before you arrange collection.

 This applies at all Australian ports of discharge.

 The Sea Container Hygiene System (SCHS) supports voluntary arrangements between:

-- us (the Australian Department of Agriculture)
+- us (the Australian Department of Agriculture, Water and the Environment)

 - industry entities that perform offshore management of biosecurity risks associated with sea containers.

 This system recognises entities that demonstrate consistent CAL container cleanliness by reducing intervention rates on subsequent container shipments.